 - An act done in an attempt to further or advance a crime; and,

 - An act that shows an intent to accomplish the crime.8

-For example, it is a specific act when a person purchases a ski mask.
+For example, it is deemed a “specific act” when a person purchases a ski mask.
 If there is nothing more to the story, the act is simply a basic one.
 However, the act becomes an overt act if the person purchased it within planning to rob a bank.